Nick-Lucas/gapstack/packages/light-type/README.md

 TODO list:

 * probably more focus on being a drop-in Zod replacement is painful
+* Remove .literal in favour of supporting primitives directly in .union.
+Replace .literal with a zod-like interface
+  * Support literal strings being passed directly as types without wrapping in .literal([])
 * Object Discriminated Unions
 * Permit .default to operate only on null or only on undefined?
   * Maybe separate into .default .defaultForNull .defaultForOptional
 * Custom error messages for validation errors
-* Remove .literal in favour of supporting primitives directly in .union.
-Replace .literal with a zod-like interface
-* Support type unions like .union([string, number])
-* Support literal strings being passed directly as types without wrapping in .literal([])
 * Support object-based validator chaining if it doesn't compromise performance - dedicated classes for each supported type
 * String Template Literals
 * Set up Compiler benchmarks